ogradyc01/GoldenCheetah/UG_Menu-Bar_Activity.md

 ![Activity Menu](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/MenuBar_Activity.jpg)

-GoldenCheetah uses the term "Activity" and "Ride" in a mostly similar way.
+GoldenCheetah uses the term "Activity" and "Activity" in a mostly similar way.
 This is because the main functionality of GoldenCheetah is aimed to analyse ride data (with power).
 One more term to introduce here is "Workout" - a workout is a prescribed activity plan (e.g. 3x5 minutes at L5).

 So most of the functions in this menu relate to rides.
 Here the list: